akka/akka-persistence-dynamodb/docs/src/main/paradox/cleanup.md

 Rather than deleting immediately, the @apidoc[EventSourcedCleanup] tool can also be used to set an expiration timestamp on events or snapshots.
 DynamoDB's [Time to Live (TTL)][ttl] feature can then be enabled, to automatically delete items after they have expired.
-The TTL attribute to use for events or snapshots is named `expiry`.
+The TTL attribute to use for the journal or snapshot tables is named `expiry`.

 [ttl]: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/TTL.html